Moral Susceptibility and Robustness under Persona Role-Play in Large Language Models: Parsing Failures

 \section{Parsing Failures}

 In the first run, we constrain outputs to begin with a single integer rating from 0 to 5, and parse this leading integer.
-Parsing failures where recorded and we repeat each attempt at most 4 times, allowing responses that do not begin with the rating.
-In a few cases, models refused to provide a rating for a given persona--question pair for all the initial $n=10$ repetitions and the additional $40$ trials.
+Parsing failures were recorded and we repeated each attempt multiple times, followed when needed by additional case-by-case recovery that allowed responses not beginning with the rating.
+In a few cases, models still refused to provide a valid rating for a given persona--question pair after these follow-up attempts.
 Whenever this happened we excluded these personas from our analysis, because we need a matrix with all valid entries to compute the susceptibility, Eq.~\eqref{eq:overall-susceptibility}.

-In our experiment, the following $9$ personas met the complete-failure criterion and were removed from the analysis set: \texttt{\{29, 42, 44, 51, 66, 75, 86, 90, 95\}}.
-We then chose the following grouping $|\mathcal{P}|-9=91= G\times |\mathcal{P}_G|=7 \times 13$ for estimating the moral susceptibility and its uncertainty.
+Persona exclusion is applied per model: any persona for which at least one question cell yields no valid rating is dropped from that model's analysis, since susceptibility requires a complete persona--question mean matrix.
+For models queried at multiple temperatures, the retained set is additionally intersected across temperatures so that logit-derived curves and sampled data points are computed from the same persona composition; temperature runs with fewer than 50 valid personas are excluded from this intersection.
+The retained set therefore varies by model.

 Table~\ref{tab:failures_by_model} reports, for completeness, the total number of failed parsing rows and failed parsing attempts per model.
 The difference between the two columns gives a sense of the number of repetitions attempted.
 We list only models with non-zero totals.